MohammedEl-sayedAhmed/ServerandClient_SharedMemoryandSemaphores/README.md

-# Write a C program that simulate a server process and several client processes that can
+# Task
-communicate together.
+Write a C program that simulate a server process and several client processes that can communicate together.
 The server accepts a string from a client, converts the upper case letters to lower case letters and vise versa, then it sends the it back to the client.